 Pitt gets two pick 6s in 16 seconds against Virginia

 CHARLOTTESVILLE, Va.
-(AP) Pittsburgh got off to as fast a start as a defense can Saturday at Virginia, returning passes by quarterback Brennan Armstrong on the first two plays from scrimmage for touchdowns.
+(AP) Pittsburgh got off to an exceedingly quick start Saturday at Virginia, returning passes by Brennan Armstrong on the first two plays from scrimmage for touchdowns.

+''That's how you start fast on defense,'' Panthers coach Pat Narduzzi said.
+He added that he's seen games start with an interception return for a touchdown, but had never two pick-sixes in a row, and credited ''great, great plays by both those guys.''

 M.J.
 Devonshire did the trick first, jumping in front of a pass near the Panthers' sideline and scampering easily 29 yards for the score at the 14:55 mark.